helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 - **Parachain/Relay to People**
     - Listen for `messageQueue.processed`.
 Works for all XCM versions.
 Event have message id in it which might act as co-relation key.

+### Caveat

+- [ ] Mostly, we are tracking XCM on chain with events, but important thing is, we should know which extrinsic emitted the event.
+Need to properly maintain event->extrinsic mapping.

+- [ ] Most of the `messageQueue.processed` has a `id` parameter in it, but it does not match with actual corelational key which we can use to find source chain XCM details.
+Need to look into it.

+These are few answers, we will look for next.